napari/docs/docs/developers/architecture/app_model.md

 ### Keybindings in napari

-App-model keybindings are currently only being used for menu bar items that have migrated to using app-model `Actions`.
+App-model keybindings are currently only being used for menu bar items that have migrated to using app-model `Action`s.
 [Pull request 6204](https://github.com/napari/napari/pull/6204) aims to migrate layer and viewer actions to app-model (though it is likely this pull request will be split into several smaller pull requests for ease of review and better git